Classic Pecan Pie

 • Prep.
 Spread the pie crust into a 9-inch pie pan, crimp the edges, and chill in the fridge until you’re ready to fill it.
 Preheat the oven to 425°F.

 • Make the filling.
-Whisk together the eggs, dark corn syrup, dark brown sugar, vanilla, butter, and salt.
+Whisk the eggs, dark corn syrup, dark brown sugar, vanilla, butter, and salt.

 • Assemble.
 Spread the pecans over the pie crust and pour the corn syrup mixture over them.